pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 The traditional way of splitting the data was 70% training, 30% test or 60% training, 20% dev, 20% test.
 In the modern deep learning if you have a million or more examples a reasonable split would be 98% training, 1% dev, 1% test.

+**EyeBall dev-set and BlackBox dev-set**

+Suppose you have a large dev set of 5,000 examples in which you have a 20% error rate.
+Thus, your algorithm is misclassifying ~1,000 dev images.
+It takes a long time to manually examine 1,000 images, so we might decide not to use all of them in the error analysis.

+In this case, I would explicitly split the dev set into two subsets, one of which you look at, and one of which you don’t.
+You will more rapidly overfit the portion that you are manually looking at.
+You can use the portion you are not manually looking at to tune parameters.

+In which the algorithm is misclassifying 1,000 out of 5,000 dev set examples.
+Suppose we want to manually examine about 100 errors for error analysis (10% of the errors).
+You should randomly select 10% of the dev set and place that into what we’ll call an ​**Eyeball dev set**​ to remind ourselves that we are looking at it with our eyes.
+The Eyeball dev set therefore has 500 examples, of which we would expect our algorithm to misclassify about 100.

+The second subset of the dev set, called the **Blackbox dev set**, will have the remaining 4500 examples.
+You can use the Blackbox dev set to evaluate classifiers automatically by measuring their error rates.
+You can also use it to select among algorithms or tune hyperparameters.
+However, you should avoid looking at it with your eyes.
+We use the term “Blackbox” because we will only use this subset of the data to obtain “Blackbox” evaluations of classifiers.

+Why do we explicitly separate the dev set into Eyeball and Blackbox dev sets?
+Since you will gain intuition about the examples in the Eyeball dev set, you will start to overfit the Eyeball dev set faster.
+If you see the performance on the Eyeball dev set improving much more rapidly than the performance on the Blackbox dev set, you have overfit the Eyeball dev set.
+In this case, you might need to discard it and find a new Eyeball dev set by moving more examples from the Blackbox dev set into the Eyeball dev set or by acquiring new labeled data.

+Explicitly splitting your dev set into Eyeball and Blackbox dev sets allows you to tell when your manual error analysis process is causing you to overfit the Eyeball portion of your data.

+Your Eyeball dev set should be large enough to give you a sense of your algorithm’s major error categories.
+Here are some rough guidelines:

+  - An eyeball dev set in which your classifier makes 10 mistakes would be considered very small.
+With just 10 errors, it’s hard to accurately estimate the impact of different error categories.
+But if you have very little data and cannot afford to put more into the Eyeball dev set, it​’s better than nothing and will help with project prioritization.
+  - If your classifier makes ~20 mistakes on eyeball dev examples, you would start to get a rough sense of the major error sources.
+  - With ~50 mistakes, you would get a good sense of the major error sources.
+  - With ~100 mistakes, you would get a very good sense of the major sources of errors.
+Sometime people manually analyze even more errors — sometimes as many as 500.
+There is no harm in this as long as you have enough data.

+Say your classifier has a 5% error rate.
+To make sure you have ~100 mislabeled examples in the Eyeball dev set, the Eyeball dev set would have to have about 2,000 examples (since 0.05*2,000 = 100).
+The lower your classifier’s error rate, the larger your Eyeball dev set needs to be in order to get a large enough set of errors to analyze.

+How about the Blackbox dev set?
+We previously said that dev sets of around 1,000-10,000 examples are common.
+To refine that statement, a Blackbox dev set of 1,000-10,000 examples will often give you enough data to tune hyperparameters and select among models, though there is little harm in having even more data.
+A Blackbox dev set of 100 would be small but still useful.

+If you have a small dev set, then you might not have enough data to split into Eyeball and Blackbox dev sets that are both large enough to serve their purposes.
+Instead, your entire dev set might have to be used as the Eyeball dev set — i.e., you would manually examine all the dev set data.

+Between the Eyeball and Blackbox dev sets, I consider the Eyeball dev set more important.
+If you only have an Eyeball dev set, you can perform error analyses, model selection and hyperparameter tuning all on that set.
+The downside of having only an Eyeball dev set is that the risk of overfitting the dev set is greater.

+If you have plentiful access to data, then the size of the Eyeball dev set would be determined mainly by how many examples you have time to manually analyze.
+Rarely people manually analyze more than 1,000 errors.

 ### When to change dev/test sets and metrics

 When starting out on a new project, I try to quickly choose dev/test sets, since this gives the team a well-defined target to aim for.